 The Society of Human of Fundraising Executives notes that when you can show a donor the tangible result of their gift, you get a higher average gift and more frequent giving.

 How exactly do you relay the value of a donor’s gift?

 “The donors are never interested in being accounting supervisors of your charity,” Craver explained, "Instead, donors want answers the questions: “what do you need my money for?
 And then did it do any good?”

 The top reason why donors leave an organization is because they failed to get an understanding of whether the organization is accomplishing its mission.
 Donors want to know their gift is making a difference.

 Craved said, “People give for a variety of reasons.
 Some give because it simply makes them feel happy, which is the predominant reason.
 Others, it makes them feel proud to have been part of something.
 Some give for peer group reasons.
 The donor will read into what you report as being beneficial.”

-A common mistake most nonprofits make is not making messaging about the donor.
-All these communications, whether it's a thank you note or the a request for a second gift, has to be focused on the donor to be effective.
+A common mistake most nonprofits make is not focusing their messaging around the donor.
+All these communications, whether it's a thank you note or a request for a second gift, has to be focused on the donor to be effective.

 "The donor is the hero, not the organization.
 Most organizations make a real mistake by using statistics in their communications.
 We're talking about the kindness and generosity of donors , and not the organization centric nature of the nonprofit itself."
 Craver said.